Alice Sebold: Exoneration of Broadwater

 Broadwater tried five times to have the conviction overturned, with at least as many groups of lawyers.
-When Timothy Mucciante began working as executive producer on a project to adapt Lucky to film, he noticed discrepancies in the portion of her book describing the trial.
+When Timothy Mucciante began working as executive producer on a project to adapt Lucky into a film, he noticed discrepancies in the portion of her book describing the trial.
 He later told The New York Times: "I started having some doubts—not about the story that Alice told about her assault, which was tragic, but the second part of her book about the trial, which didn't hang together".
 He ultimately was fired from the project when he did not provide funding as he had originally agreed, and subsequently hired a private investigator to review the evidence against Broadwater.

 In November 2021, Broadwater was exonerated by a New York Supreme Court justice, who determined there had been serious issues with the original conviction.
 The conviction had relied heavily on two pieces of evidence: Sebold's testimony and microscopic hair analysis, a forensic technique the United States Department of Justice later found to be unreliable.

 At the police lineup, which included Broadwater, Sebold had identified a different person as her rapist.
 When police told her she had identified someone other than Broadwater, she said the two men looked "almost identical".
 Defense attorneys arguing for Broadwater's exoneration asserted that, after the lineup, the prosecutor lied to Sebold, telling her that the man she had identified and Broadwater were friends, and that they both came to the lineup to confuse her.
 They also stated that Sebold wrote in Lucky that the prosecutor coached her into changing her identification.
 In 2021, Broadwater's new attorneys argued that this influenced Sebold's testimony.
 Onondaga County District Attorney William J. Fitzpatrick, who joined the motion to overturn the conviction, argued that suspect identification is prone to error, particularly when the suspect is a different race from the victim; Sebold is white and Broadwater is black.

+Aftermath

 After his exoneration, Broadwater said: "I'm not bitter or have malice towards her."
 A week later, Sebold publicly apologized for her part in his conviction, saying she was struggling "with the role that I unwittingly played within a system that sent an innocent man to jail" and that Broadwater "became another young black man brutalized by our flawed legal system.
 I will forever be sorry for what was done to him."
 The manner of Sebold's apology drew criticism from some observers, who noted that it was largely made in the passive voice and did not acknowledge any personal responsibility for Broadwater's conviction.

-Scribner, the publisher of Lucky, released a statement following Broadwater's exoneration that distribution of all formats of the book would cease.
+The film adaptation of Lucky was canceled after losing its funding in mid-2021.
+Scribner, the publisher of Lucky, released a statement following Broadwater’s exoneration that distribution of all formats of the book would cease while Sebold and the publisher determined how to revise the work.